xiaoyifang/simple-eb/README.md

 # qteb
-The files extract from libeb ,a epwing library parser.
+These files are extracted from libeb, a epwing library parser.

-**CAN NOT WORK NOW**
+To make build on windows easier.

 # how to build

 ## windows